senqx/cpp-logger/README.md

 Logger::set_mode(MODE); where MODE is either 0, 1, 2 or error, warning, default (method is case insensetive)
 # Can be used anywhere in code (for example you want your code to print in one mode, after some time, you can freely change it to another)

-Logger::set_output_filename(FILENAME); where FILENAME is the name of output file (creates the file if it didn't exist)
+Logger::set_output_filename(FILENAME); where FILENAME is the name of output file (creates the file if it didn't exist, overwrites it otherwise)

 Logger::error(TEXT)
 Logger::warning(TEXT)